 You can also use your iPhone or watch to check your travel history.
 If you tapped into Apple Pay with a particular device, you’d probably want to tap out with the same device or risk paying higher fees.

 The Oyster card isn’t the only card you can add to an Apple ID device.
 As long as you pair your iPhone with the Apple Watch app, you can add a debit or credit card.

 What is the Monthly Cost of an Oyster Card?

 There is room for daily, weekly and monthly credit with oyster cards.
 The monthly cost usually ranges from £142.10 to £370.60 depending on the zone range.
 Zone 1-2 cost: £142.10 while Zone 1-9 cost: £370.60.

 Is an Oyster Card Cheaper than other payment methods?

 Yes, it is.
 In London, there are three primary payment methods for public transportation systems.
-They are cash payments, oyster cards, and contactless credit cards.
+They are cash payments (Not for bus payments), oyster cards, and contactless cards.
 Out of the three payment methods, the oyster card remains the cheapest.

 Cash payment is the least preferred because it is the most expensive and it has limited use.
 With Oyster cards, there are daily or weekly price caps, after which you don’t have to pay more.